min2ha/ukwa-site/content/target/34387/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# John Swinney MSP - Cabinet Secretary for Finance and Sustainable Growth

 John Swinney is Scottish National Party member of the Scottish Parliament for Perthshire North.